geosem42/filamentor/README.md

 ### Livewire Setup

 If you selected the Livewire stack, ensure Livewire is properly installed.
 The page rendering will use the Livewire components published during installation.

+For proper SEO functionality with Filamentor's Livewire implementation, your layout must include a `@stack('meta')` directive in the `<head>` section.

 ## Extending Filamentor